 The CFPB wants to hear consumers’ complaints about prepaid cards and other nonbank products

 Feeling weighted down by credit card debt?
 These debt relief options can help.
 Transfer card balances.
 Having trouble making headway with your credit card debt because of high interest rates and hefty monthly finance charges?
 Consider transferring your card balances to a new card with a rock-bottom rate for balance transfers.
-Balance transfer card offers
+Balance transfer card offers with

 Looking for help settling credit card debt?
 Watch out for fees.
 A consortium of nonprofit credit counseling agencies filed a joint complaint letter to the Federal Trade Commission, claiming that some debt settlement companies are skirting new federal rules and charging excessive upfront fees.
 The letter was signed by the chief executives of 11 prominent